p-gen/smenu/README.rst

 ===========
 **smenu** is a selection filter just like ``sed`` is an editing filter.

-This tool takes words from standard input or from a file and presents them on the screen in different layouts in a scrolling window.
+This tool reads words from standard input or from a file, and presents them to the terminal screen in different layouts in a scrolling window.
-A cursor that you can easily move with the **keyboard** and/or the **mouse** lets you select one or more of them.
+A cursor, easily moved using the **keyboard** and/or the **mouse**, makes it possible to select one or more words.

-Note that the screen is not cleared at the beginning and end of the **smenu** execution.
-The selection window is displayed at the cursor position and the previous contents of the terminal are not changed or lost.
+Note that the screen is not cleared at the start and end of **smenu** execution.
+The selection window is displayed at the cursor position, and the previous contents of the terminal are neither modified nor lost.

-I tried to make its use as simple as possible.
-It supports the ``UTF-8`` encoding and should work on all terminals managed by the ``terminfo`` database.
+I've tried to make it as easy to use as possible.
+It supports ``UTF-8`` encoding and should work on all terminals managed in the ``terminfo`` database.

-Please refer to the included man page to learn more about this little program.
+Please refer to the included man page to find out more about this little program.

 The `wiki <https://github.com/p-gen/smenu/wiki>`_ contains screenshots and